-But recently, I came across this quote from Maurice Merleau-Ponty that struck a chord:
+I came across this quote from Maurice Merleau-Ponty recently that struck a chord:

 What if language expresses as much by what is between words as by the words themselves?
 By that which it does not ‘say’ as by what it ‘says’?
 And what if, hidden in empirical language, there is a second-order language in which signs once again lead the vague life of colors, and in which significations never free themselves completely from the intercourse of signs?

-Why bother doing this?
+Why would Montaigne occasionally need to communicate like this?
 I will let Nietzsche have the last word:

 At times we need a rest from ourselves by looking upon, by looking down upon, ourselves and, from an artistic distance, laughing over ourselves or keeping over ourselves.
 We must discover the hero no less than the fool in our passion for knowledge; we must occasionally find pleasure in our folly, or we cannot continue to find pleasure in our wisdom.